mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Common.Extensions.md

 Gets or sets the configuration section name for IMAP client options (MailKit).
 The configuration section name for IMAP client options (MailKit).
 Default is "MailKitImapClientOptions".
 #### OpenAIClientOptionSection
 Gets or sets the configuration section name for OpenAI client options.
-#### SBertOptionSection
+#### SentenceEmbeddingOptionSection
-Gets or sets the configuration section name for SBert options.
+Gets or sets the configuration section name for SentenceEmbeddingOptions.
 #### QdrantOptionSection
 Gets or sets the configuration section name for Qdrant options.
 #### OpenSearchOptionSection
 Gets or sets the configuration section name for OpenSearch options.
+#### OllamaApiClientOptionSection
+Gets or sets the configuration section name for Ollama Api Client options.

 ## Class: Common.Extensions.IdentityExtensionBuilder
 Represents a builder for configuring identity extensions.